 Online Safety: Keeping your children safe

 There are many different kinds of devices available.
 Click here for a guide which helps to introduce some of the most popular devices, highlighting the safety tools available and empowering parents with the knowledge they need to support their children to use these technologies safely and responsibly.

 Many Internet Service Providers offer filtering systems and tools to help you safeguard your child at home.
+Click here for information on setting up parental controls.
 Nonetheless it can still be surprisingly easy for children to access inappropriate material.
 The following guidelines will help you to keep your child safe online:

 - Set the security levels within Internet Explorer or other browsers.